/aitask-audit-wrappers

 Depth:

-Audit drift between the aitasks skill source-of-truth (.claude/skills/aitask-*/SKILL.md) and the four code-agent wrapper trees, plus drift in helper-script whitelist coverage across the five permission-system touchpoints.
+Audit drift between the aitasks skill source-of-truth (.claude/skills/aitask-*/SKILL.md) and the code-agent wrapper trees, plus drift in helper-script whitelist coverage across the permission-system touchpoints.
 Generates missing wrappers from inline templates and inserts missing whitelist entries at the alphabetically-correct positions, with a per-phase user confirmation gate.
 Companion to /aitask-add-model — both are framework-development skills, useful when you are adding skills or helper scripts to the framework itself.

 Usage: